AY2324S2-CS2103T-T17-3/tp/docs/DeveloperGuide.md

   * Step 1a1 is repeated until the user specifies an attribute to filter by.
   * Use case resumes at step 2.

 * 1b.
-User specifies a filter that does not match any clients in Fitbook.
+User specifies a filter that does not match any clients in FitBook.
   * 1b1.
-Fitbook displays a no client found message and displays an empty list of clients.
+FitBook displays a no client found message and displays an empty list of clients.
   * Use case ends.

 * 1c.
 User specifies a parameter in an invalid format.
   * 1c1.
-Fitbook alerts the user that the parameter format is invalid and displays the correct parameter format.
+FitBook alerts the user that the parameter format is invalid and displays the correct parameter format.
   * Step 1c1 is repeated until the user specifies a correct parameter format.
   * Use case resumes at step 2.